-Balance in Art refers to the use of artistic elements such as line, texture, color, and form in creation of artworks in a way that renders visual stability.
+Have you ever thought about what is balance in art exactly?
+Balance in Art refers to the use of artistic elements such as line, texture, color, and form in the creation of artworks in a way that renders visual stability.
 Balance is one of the principles of organization of structural elements of art and design, along with unity, proportion, emphasis and rhythm.
-When observed in general terms balance refers to equilibrium of different elements.
-In arts and design however, balance does not necessarily imply a complete visual or even physical equilibrium of forms around a center of composition, but rather an arrangement of forms that evokes the sense of balance in viewers.
-It is through reconciliation of opposing forces that equilibrium or balance of artistic elements is achieved.
+When observed in general terms balance refers to the equilibrium of different elements.
+However, in art and design, balance does not necessarily imply a complete visual or even physical equilibrium of forms around a center of the composition, but rather an arrangement of forms that evokes the sense of balance in viewers.
+It is through a reconciliation of opposing forces that equilibrium or balance of elements is achieved in art.
 Balance contributes to the aesthetic potency of visual images and is one of their basic building blocks.
 There are several different types of balance.
-Regarding terminology, the most used attributes with balance are asymmetrical, symmetrical and radial balance.
+Regarding terminology, the most used terms are asymmetrical balance, symmetrical balance and radial balance.
 These types of balance are present in art, architecture and design.
-The history of their application and development is as long as human history, but for the purpose of this text we will focus on the importance of balance in art and design and give some examples mostly from modern and contemporary art.
+The history of their application and development is as long as human history, but for this text we will focus on the importance of balance in art and design and give some examples mostly from modern and contemporary art.

 Ordering of Art Worlds – Symmetrical Balance